access2content/computer-science/structures/linked-list.md

 -   Search Trees
 -   Expression Trees

-# Advantages of Linked Data Structures
+# Advantages of Linked list Data Structures

 Linked lists are great at making use of available memory space as they do not require contiguous memory for storage.